Belgrade Pride: Serbia's LGBTQ+ fight on after no progress – DW – 09/06/2024

 In addition to safety concerns, this year's focus for organizers is on the push for a law on same-sex unions, which would allow same-sex couples to formalize their partnerships and to access property rights, inheritance and hospital or prison visitation rights.

-The competent ministry prepared the draft law three years ago while Ana Brnabic, the second female LGBTQ+ head of government in the world, was still prime minister of Serbia.
+The competent ministry prepared the draft law three years ago while Ana Brnabic, the second female LGBTQ+ head of government in the world, was still prime minister.
 However, President Aleksandar Vucic blocked the law from being adopted.

 "While there is some initiative, and Ana Brnabic advocated for it, I told her not to sign off on same-sex marriages.
 I take responsibility for this decision.
 If the EU criticizes us for this, they should direct their criticism to me, not Ana Brnabic.
-I believe we are a traditional society," Vucic said in an interview in 2023.
+I believe we are a traditional society," Vucic said in a 2023 interview.

 Since then, little progress has been made.

-"A few months ago, during a meeting with the Ministry of Human and Minority Rights regarding EU integration, the minister acknowledged the need for this law but did not indicate any push to advance it," Vulovic told DW.
+"A few months ago, during a meeting with the Ministry of Human and Minority Rights regarding EU integration, the minister acknowledged the need for this law but did not indicate any push to advance it," said Vulovic.

 The ministry has not responded to DW's inquiries.